History of sport: Ancient Sumer

-Various representations of wrestlers have been found on stone slabs attributed to the Sumerian civilization.
-One showing three pairs of wrestlers has been generally dated to around 3000 BCE.
-A cast bronze figurine (perhaps the base of a vase) found at Khafaji in Iraq shows two figures in a wrestling hold and dates to around 2600 BCE.
-Interpreted as one of the earliest depictions of sport, the statue is housed in the National Museum of Iraq.
-Archeology has also found early suggestions pointing to the sport of boxing in ancient Sumer.
+Archaeological evidence shows that various depictions of wrestlers have been found on stone slabs from the Sumerian civilization.
+One slab, showing three pairs of wrestlers, has been dated to around 3000 BC.

+A cast bronze figurine—possibly the base of a vase—found at Khafaji in Iraq depicts two figures in a wrestling hold and dates to around 2600 BC.
+Considered one of the earliest known representations of sport, the statue is housed in the National Museum of Iraq.

+Additional evidence suggests that the sport of boxing was also practiced in ancient Sumer.